ChristopherJFoster/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. Explain the difference between RDBMS and SQL
+1. Explain the difference between RDBMS and SQL.

    An RDBMS is a relational database management system: software designed to, well, help manage relational databases.
 An RDBMS can help with creating and managing tables and columns, enforcing data types and relationships between different data, and selecting the data requested by the client.
 So far we’ve been using SQLite3 as our RDBMS, but I’ve heard we switch to PostgresSQL later to avoid compatibility issues between SQLite and Heroku.